marinaoleynik/cartofun/README.md

 Online Shop.

-The shop should be implemented in common design for all pages.
+The shop should be implemented using common design for all pages.
-Common page design consists of next elements:
-Header, Page Path, Left side, Central part, Bottom, Footer.
+Common page design consists of next elements: Header, Page Path, Left side, Central part, Bottom, Footer.
 Each of them is described below.

 Header:
 1. Some clickable image with logo (navigate to main page)